Peach Cobbler For Two

 How To Cook Peach Cobbler For Two

-To make homemade peach cobbler, first you make the peach filling.
+To make homemade peach cobbler from scratch, first you make the peach filling.

 You bake the peaches before adding the batter for two reasons.
 One – to help soften the peaches and two – the heat from the peaches will help bake the batter from underneath.